 Turn It Off !

-The same applies to lights, if it’s not dark then simply don’t put them on or switch them off when you leave the room and always use energy saving light bulbs.
+The same applies to lights, if it’s not dark then simply don’t put them on.
+Switch them off when you leave the room too.
+Always try to use energy-saving light bulbs too

 You could also save money in this area by looking at your TV subscriptions and cutting them if you find you are not watching half the channels you are paying for.